joelkoz/NodeMDA/README.md

 by Node.js, the resulting code does NOT need to be Javascript.
 In fact, plugins can be created to generate artifacts for any language or software stack.

-The current version of NodeMDA focuses on generating server side code from UML *Class Diagrams*.
+The current version of NodeMDA focuses on generating code from UML *Class Diagrams*.
 From this one diagram type, NodeMDA can create virtually all of the boilerplate code to get a backend system up and running, including database creation and client service interfaces.
 The goal of NodeMDA is to limit the programming required after